 39 x 30 minute episodes

-Clifton Curtis (Clifton Davis) runs the family barbershop – “Oscar’s” – in Washington DC, and his mother (Theresa Merritt) runs him – or tries to, anyway.
+25-year-old Clifton Curtis (Clifton Davis) runs his late father’s barbershop – “Oscar’s” – in Washington DC, and his mother, Eloise (Theresa Merritt) runs him – or tries to, anyway.

 “Not much gets past Mama,” Clifton tells us, in one of his frequent asides to the viewing audience, “because she always seems to know more than you think she does.”